jonase/eq/README.md

 $ cat test.edn | eq --no-colors
 ```

+**eq** is designed to work well with other unix tools like `curl` and the
+  startup time should be instantaneous.

 #### Queries

 Queries are written in **edn** and all edn values represent some kind
 of query.
-"Atomic" values are self-evaluating and therefor ignore the
+"Atomic" values are self-evaluating and ignore the input:
-input:

 ```edn
 $ echo '"I will be ignored"' | eq ':foo'